-There Are Many Ways You Can Market Art Automatically With Email Marketing
+There Are Many Ways to Use Convertkit to Market Art Automatically With Email Marketing

 Use Email to Build a Brand, Grow Awareness, and Sell Art